shsagir/play-area-sync/docs/collaboration.md

 ### Company collaboratorion in the Dashboard

-The steps to invite a Company collaborator are the same as described [above](#toc-inviting-an-app-collaborator).
-The difference now is: you can also choose a role.
+The steps to invite a Company collaborator are the same as described [above](#toc-inviting-an-app-collaborator): Invite people from the Dashboard, using the "Invite someone" that can be found on the Dashboard home page, on the Company page and on the Apps overview.
+With Company collaboration you can now also set rules.

 ## Billing Contact

 <!-- TODO: check with billing article: how much infos should be displayed here? -->

+A Company within fortrabbit also is a container to manage billing aspects.
+Within one Company you can distribute the Apps across any number of Billing Contacts (see [below](#toc-billing-contact)).
+This enables you to separate the billing of Apps while keeping the same team.

 Sometimes you have different billing preferences within one Company.
 That's what Billing Contacts are for.
 Billing Contacts are managed by the Company Owners, they consist of: